Is it time for a fence refresh? 6 ways that paint can elevate your home’s fencing and exterior

 Metal effect

 For an industrial modern home, recreate the look of rusted steel using Resene FX Faux Rust Effect.
 This can be applied to non-metal surfaces including primed timber, solid plaster, blockwork, concrete, fibre cement or GRC panels to create the weathered metal look which would ordinarily take years to achieve on regular metal and for a fraction of the cost.
+Once the coating is applied, it looks like rust and will continue to develop as the coating ages.

 This garden border was created by Nathan Dick from the Resene Construction Systems team using Resene FX Faux Rust Effect.
 For the base boards, Nathan used Hardiflex to mimic the natural corrosion and dimpling of corten steel.
 The process was very simple, Nathan brushed the product randomly in two coats.
 He then applied the Resene FX Faux Rust Effect Activator to create runs that trickled down the wall.
 This product is suitable for non-contact surfaces.
 Image Nathan Dick.